-Seafood are also not on the grilled menu, yet.
-But they offer seafood soups (info below) and even Jeongol – the equivalent of hotpot.
+Seafood is not on the grilled menu, yet.
+But, they offer seafood soups (info below) and even Jeongol – the equivalent of hotpot.

 As mentioned, Korean barbecue restaurants do not serve cooked meat, you cook on a stove provided.
 Servers would demonstrate how the stove works.
 And you can start grilling if you feel like the pan griddle is hot enough already.
 You can throw in the garlic and onion slices, bit of chili to taste.

 Korean meal spreads are always colorful.
 Given the side dishes, sauces, and leaves, it’s bound to be a burst of hues.
 (See top photo).
 Some of the food served with Korean barbecue are as follows.

 Heungmi-bap is mixed white rice and black rice that yields a color of reddish/purplish but really yummy rice.
 Each person on a table usually gets a rice serving in the usual Korean container, a covered stainless steel bowl.

 Kongnamul – boiled bean sprouts with sesame oil

 Gireum-jang – Sesame oil, salt, pepper, and sesame seeds